wallarm/product-documentation/docs/3.4/user-guides/ip-lists/blacklist.md

 ![!IP blacklist](../../images/user-guides/ip-lists/blacklist-apps.png)

 !!! warning "IP blacklisting support"
-    This document describes the IP blacklist configuration for the regular (client) and partner Wallarm node of version 3.4.
+    This document describes the IP blacklist configuration for the regular (client) and multi-tenant Wallarm node of version 3.4.
 For the Wallarm modules upgraded from version 3.2 up to 3.4, there is no difference in IP blacklist configuration.

     If you have upgraded the Wallarm modules from version 3.0 or lower up to 3.4, you can see the following differences in IP list logic: